 We have grown from two wife-and-husband co-founders to having 3 team leads and 28 team members.
 Our team packs and delivers each share to our customers.
 Similar to a bartender or waiter at your favorite restaurant, our team members are the main point of physical connection with our customers.
 We want our team to know that we trust and appreciate them, and deeply believe that will flow through to our customers’ experience.

 The name "Family Dinner" has special meaning for us.
 When we got engaged, we thought it would be wonderful to introduce all of our friends over dinner.
-We began hosting weekly dinners on Sunday nights, hoping that when this hodge-podge of people met at our wedding, everyone would already know each other.
+We began hosting weekly dinners on Sunday nights, hoping that when this hodge-podge of people reconvened at our wedding, everyone would already know each other.